KraXen72/crankshaft/USERSCRIPTS.md

 document.body.appendChild(myElem) // added the element to body

 this.unload = () => {
-  let toRemoveElem = document.getElementById("mediocre-element") // get the element by id / queryselector rather than use the myElem reference toRemoveElem.removeEventListener("click", clickCb) // remove any eventlisteners you added to be safe toRemoveElem.remove() // remove the element
+  let toRemoveElem = document.getElementById("mediocre-element") // get the element by id / querySelector rather than use the myElem reference toRemoveElem.removeEventListener("click", clickCb) // remove any eventListeners you added to be safe toRemoveElem.remove() // remove the element
 }